1. Missing Money

 2. Finding Items in Unusual Places

 The need to drink or use drugs at a moment’s notice leads an addict to begin hiding alcohol or drugs around the house in unusual places.
 Have you found beer bottles hidden behind houseplants or under the bed?
 Drugs may be stashed in inconspicuous containers in the kitchen or hidden in purses or glove compartments.

 With prolonged drug or alcohol use, an individual’s tolerance levels increase, causing him or her to consume more drugs or alcohol to feel any sort of “high.”
 Has your loved one been drinking more at social functions?
 If a loved one is abusing prescription drugs, he or she may make up excuses to require a refill.
 Common excuses include spilling pills or misplacing them.

 Have you caught a loved one in a lie or noticed that things he or she says don’t quite add up?
 Many addicts are skilled at manipulating others or telling lies to keep their addictions a secret.

 Many people with alcohol addiction tend to drink vodka as it’s a clear liquid that can be easily mixed with other drinks without notice.
 Vodka is easily poured into water bottles or mixed with the morning cup of coffee.
 Take a sip of a loved one’s drink—is it spiked?

 As drug and alcohol use begins to become the main focus of a loved one’s life, you may begin to notice a change in his or her behavior.
 Is he or she more lethargic and forgetful of appointments and family events?
 Are the bills unpaid?
 Has your loved one lost interest in former hobbies?

-Confronting a loved one of a hidden addiction is vital to ensure that he or she gets the help they need.
+Confronting a loved one with a hidden addiction is vital to ensure that they get the help they need.
 Call Beachway at 877-284-0353 to speak with an addictions counselor who can guide you through what you can do to help.